BeckhamBkm/CMPG-323-Overview---30274672/README.md

 **Branching Strategies**

-**For Project 1:** I will be using Git Flow strategy to organize my work, make changes and commiting.
+**For Project 1:** I will be using the Master branch to organize my work, make changes and commiting.

-**For Project 2:** I will be using Git Flow strategy to organize my work, make changes and commiting.
+**For Project 2:** I will be using the Master branch to organize my work, make changes and commiting.

-**For Project 3:** I will be using Git Flow strategy to organize my work, make changes and commiting.
+**For Project 3:** I will be using the Master branch to organize my work, make changes and commiting.

-**For Project 4:** I will be using Git Flow strategy to organize my work, make changes and commiting.
+**For Project 4:** I will be using the Master branch to organize my work, make changes and commiting.

-**For Project 5:** I will be using Git Flow strategy to organize my work, make changes and commiting.
+**For Project 5:** I will be using the Master branchy to organize my work, make changes and commiting.

-**For POE Submission:** I will be using Git Flow strategy to organize my work, make changes and commiting.
+**For POE Submission:** I will be using the Master branchy to organize my work, make changes and commiting.

 **The use of .gitignore**